alantech/iasql/rfcs/007 - Peer review infra changes.md

 - Allow plain SQL or have an introspective ORM
 - Free and ideally open source
 - Baseline/ignore certain migrations
-- Be resilient to IaSQL schema upgrades which involve tables getting dropped and recreated
+- Be resilient to IaSQL schema upgrades which involve creating a new database and swamping it

 Data migrations require being able to baseline migrations to avoid duplicate record violations on IaSQL schema upgrades.
 Flyway comes closest to meeting all our requirements.
 However, it is not possible to baseline/ignore existing migrations on their free product.